gallandarakhneorg/labmanager/docs/journalrankingupdate.md

 ![Managing journals](journalrankingupdate1.png)

-As it is illustrated on the figure above, two features are provided:
+As it is illustrated on the figure above, one feature is provided:

 * `Update journal rankings`: launch the tool for updating the annual journal rankings.